Insurance appeal

 Why claims get denied

 Most insurance denials fall into six buckets.
-A denial is not always final, but the right next step depends on the notice, plan type, and evidence.
+A denial is not always the end, but the next step depends on your plan, deadline, and evidence.

-• Coverage / benefits — insurer says the service isn't covered under your plan.
-Check your benefits summary; many denials are simple coding errors.
+• Coverage / benefits - insurer says the service is not covered under your plan.
+Check the benefit language before appealing.

-• Medical necessity — insurer says the service wasn't medically necessary.
-Provider documentation may help if it answers the denial reason.
+• Medical necessity - insurer says the service was not medically necessary.
+Provider documentation may be needed.

-• Pre-authorization — service required prior approval that wasn't obtained.
-Check who was responsible and what the plan notice says.
+• Pre-authorization - service required prior approval.
+Ask who was responsible for requesting it.

-• Out-of-network — service billed as out-of-network.
-Check if the No Surprises Act applies.
+• Out-of-network - service billed as out-of-network.
+Check whether surprise-billing protections may apply.

-• Coding error — wrong CPT, modifier, or diagnosis code.
-Frequently corrected at the provider level before a formal appeal.
+• Coding error - wrong CPT, modifier, or diagnosis code.
+Ask whether provider coding review should happen first.

-• Duplicate — claim looks like a duplicate.
-Reset by submitting documentation of the original date of service.
+• Duplicate - claim looks like a duplicate.
+Submit documentation showing the correct date of service.

 Many plans list appeal deadlines and submission instructions on the EOB or denial notice.
 Confirm that deadline first, then file through the route your plan specifies.